mr-karan/lil/README.md

 - **Fast**: Uses in-memory cache alongside SQLite for high performance
 - **Platform-Specific Redirects**: Intelligently route users based on their device
-  - Custom redirects for iOS, Android, and macOS
+  - Custom redirects for iOS, Android, and web.
   - Fallback URLs for unsupported platforms
   - Device detection using User-Agent headers
 - **Flexible Analytics**: Supports multiple analytics providers out of the box